Steerlean/ReactNative-DemoApp/Readme.md

         B) Then to run the app go to Project root directory and run following command: react-native run-android
     2.on real device please run following command on terminal:
-    	A) To start development server go to Project root directory and run foolowing command: npm start
+    	A) To start development server go to Project root directory and run following command: npm start
         B) Then to run the app go to Project root directory and run following command: react-native run-android